 Since Prime Minister Matteo Renzi made the development of a nationwide fiber network a government priority Enel has offered to use its domestic electricity transmission infrastructure to install optical fiber cables straight to the homes and offices.
-Enel had named its fiber optic broadband network service as Enel Open Fiber.
+Enel had named its fiber optic broadband network service, Enel Open Fiber.

 Vodafone and Wind would be commercial partners paying a rental fee to use the cables rather than be shareholders in Enel Open Fiber, the vehicle created to manage the project, he said.